How much does a cardboard baler cost?

 Operating and maintenance costs

-Maintenance, strapping material, energy usage and labour cost
+Maintenance, strapping material, energy usage and staffing

 The prices of these strapping materials for baler machines fluctuate according to the market prices of their respective raw material.